jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 Useful for prefixing a group of lines w/ a comment for example

-- `Shift-v` to enter "visual block" mode.
+- `Ctrl-v` to enter "visual block" mode.
 - `I` to enter insert mode (why not `i`?
 No idea)
 - `Esc` when done, wait a sec and the text will be prefixed to all the selected lines